How To Thicken Up A Seafood Boil?

 Creating a Versatile Dish

-There are several effective methods to thicken your seafood boil, each with its own benefits.
+There are several effective methods to thicken your seafood boil, each with its benefits.
 Depending on your preference and the ingredients you have on hand, you can use any of these techniques to get the desired consistency.

 Using Cornstarch or Flour